Palestinian refugees: Israeli views

 The Jewish Agency promised to the UN before 1948 that Palestinian Arabs would become full citizens of the State of Israel, and the Israeli declaration of independence invited the Arab inhabitants of Israel to "full and equal citizenship".
 In practice, Israel does not grant citizenship to the refugees, as it does to those Arabs who continue to reside in its borders.
 The 1947 Partition Plan determined citizenship based on residency, such that Arabs and Jews residing in Palestine but not in Jerusalem would obtain citizenship in the state in which they are resident.
 Professor of Law at Boston University Susan Akram, Omar Barghouti and Ilan Pappé have argued that Palestinian refugees from the envisioned Jewish State were entitled to normal Israeli citizenship based on laws of state succession.

-Following the Six-Day War in 1967, Israel gained control over a substantial number of refugee camps in the territories it captured from Egypt and Jordan.
+In the 1967 Arab–Israeli War, Israel occupied territories including the Gaza Strip and the West Bank, which it captured from Egypt and Jordan respectively, gaining control over a substantial number of refugee camps.
 The Israeli government attempted to resettle them permanently by initiating a subsidized "build-your-own home" program.
 Israel provided land for refugees who chose to participate; the Palestinians bought building materials on credit and built their own houses, usually with friends.
 Israel provided the new neighborhoods with necessary services, such as schools and sewers.
 The United Nations General Assembly passed Resolutions 31/15 and 34/52, which condemned the program as a violation of the refugees' "inalienable right of return", and called upon Israel to stop the program.
 Thousands of refugees were resettled into various neighborhoods, but the program was suspended due to pressure from the PLO.